-Introduction to Engineering Design is a fundamental pre-engineering course where students become familiar with the engineering design process.
-Students work both individually and in teams to design solutions to a variety of problems using industry standard sketches and current 3D design and modeling software to represent and communicate solutions.
-Students apply their knowledge through hands-on projects and document their work with the use of an engineering notebook.
-Students begin with completing structured activities and move to solving open-ended projects and problems that require them to develop planning, documentation, communication, and other professional skills.
-Ethical issues related to professional practice and product development are also presented.
+Grade Level: 9-12 Introduction to Engineering Design is a fundamental pre-engineering course where students Course #: 4802 become familiar with the engineering design process.
+Students work both individually and in Length: Full Year teams to design solutions to a variety of problems using industry standard sketches and Credit(s): Two current 3D design and modeling software to represent and communicate solutions.
+Students Diploma: Counts as a Directed apply their knowledge through hands-on projects and document their work with the use of Elective or Elective for all an engineering notebook.
+Students begin with completing structured activities and move to Diplomas solving open-ended projects and problems that require them to develop planning, documentation, communication, and other professional skills.
+Ethical issues related to Dual Credit Availability professional practice and product development are also presented.
+Prerequisite: None